shreyash1234566/chatbot/README.md

 - **Chatting with KG grounding**:
 Ask questions like:

+What is INSAT-3D?
+Tell me about the launch date of Megha-Tropiques.

 - **Exploring the graph**:
 Use the Neo4j browser (`http://localhost:7474`) to visually inspect the knowledge graph and run custom Cypher queries.